benjamhbrs/Clivage-site-prediction/README.md

 # Clivage-site-prediction

+**RESULTS**
+We achieve a 60% accuracy on finding the right position of the clivage site on eucaryotes proteine with statistical_model.py.
+We find that the optimal neighborhood to consider with following notations is $p = 13$ and $q = 2$ : the $13$ amino acids before and the $2$ amino acids after the clivage site are the better indicators of a clivage site.

+** DATA **
 Each entry in these files consists in exactly three lines.
 This is an example of a protein description:

 55 2SS8 HELAN 25 ALBUMIN 8 PRECURSOR (METHIONINE-RICH 2S PROTEIN) (SFA8).